 - First Black artist whose work was produced by the United States Mint on the Booker T. Washington and George Washington Carver / Booker T. Washington silver half dollar coins – Isaac Scott Hathaway (1946-1951)

 - First Black person and Black woman to be awarded a Congressional Gold Medal by the United States Congress and subsequently featured on a replica Commemorative Bronze Medal – Marian Anderson (1978)

 - First Black person and only Black woman to appear on a United States Commemorative Gold Medallion – Marian Anderson (1980)

 - First Black man and Black athlete awarded a Congressional Gold Medal and subsequently featured on a replica Commemorative Bronze Medal – Joe Louis (1982)

-- First athlete and only Black person honored on a commemorative $5.00 gold coin, as well as the first athlete and Black person honored on a commemorative silver dollar coin – Jackie Robinson (1998)
+- First major league athlete and only Black person specifically honored on a commemorative $5.00 gold coin, as well as the first major league athlete and first Black person honored on a commemorative silver dollar coin – Jackie Robinson (1997)

 - First Black person and first Black musician to be prominently featured on a coin authorized for circulation – Duke Ellington (2009)

 - First Black President to sign commemorative coin legislation into law – President Barack Obama (2009)